 Now then, the next one for ye to find is the letter *insert letter*.”

 “Thar she blows, my lad!!!
-Quick, get yer key and open ‘er up! *Laughter* By my portside cannon, can it be?
-It’s the letter *insert letter*!
+Quick, get yer key and open ‘er up! *Laughter* By my portside cannon, can it be?*insert letter*!
 Great work!
 But there be no time to waste.
 Next up, the letter *insert letter*.”

 “Another victory for ye!
 Remember, use yer key to get ‘er open.
 There she is, the letter *insert letter*!
 Good, good.
 Movin’ right along, the next letter is *insert letter*.”